samyipsh/site/_profile/profile.md

 postimages: "https://postimg.cc/gallery/mHBRSSc"
 ---

-Hi, I'm a Computer Science student in my final year of NUS.
+Hi, I'm Samuel!
+I'm a NUS Computer Science Graduate, and a Software Developer.
 Welcome! 👋🏻

 It is said that polishing your code can bring up to 2x improvement, but selecting a better algorithm can lead to better.
 Weary programmer 🧔🏻‍♂️, may I suggest some food for thought?
 Optimize the source to unlock the greatest optimization.
 A bowl of ice-cream 🍨 brings about untold performance improvements!

-Besides crafting deep and inspiring statements such as the above, I do lots of Software Engineering.
+Besides crafting deep and inspirational statements such as the above, I enjoy building software applications.
 It's actually pretty fun and it's my focus area after all 🫠 (other focus area is Database Systems 💾).
 Coding is great cos you can build lots of cool stuff.
 I'm trying to get better and have fun at it.

-I like listening and reading latest updates about all things software but am pretty cautious about being caught in today's trend of overtooling.
-Oftentimes its so unecessary 😮‍💨.
-I'm working my way to understand understand lower abstractions, be it framework or languages.
-React -> Vue -> HTMX? (in due time).
-Recently just learnt some C++ for a project and looks rly interesting so gonna read more in depth about it.
-Looks promising so far.
+I like listening and reading latest updates about all things software.
+I'd be doing more web development, lets see how it goes 👀